featherhttp/tutorial/README.md

     ```

     This method gets the list of todo items from the database and writes a JSON representation to the HTTP response.
-1. Add the appropriate `usings` to the top of the `Program.cs` file.
-    ```
-    using System.Threading.Tasks;
-    using Microsoft.AspNetCore.Builder;
-    using Microsoft.AspNetCore.Http;
-    using Microsoft.EntityFrameworkCore;
-    ```
-    This will import the required namespaces so that the application compiles successfully.

 1. Wire up `GetTodos` to the `api/todos` route by modifying the code in `Main` to the following:
     ```C#